allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 }
 ```

-This test is more reliable because it uses embedded cassandra and a client that doesn’t mock anything.
+This test is more reliable because it uses embedded Cassandra and a client that doesn’t mock anything.
 You can think of
 it like an integration test, but for me it’s just a test that does its job.
 In this example we start the service before every
 test and shut it down afterwards.
 Whole communication is working as in a real environment so you can find your bugs much easier
 and much faster.